logicalclocks/hopsworks/docs/compute/project/deleteProject.md

 # Delete a Project
-You can delete a project using from Project Settings.
+You can delete a project in the Project Settings.
 In the Project Settings General tab, you will find a **Danger Zone** section where there is an option to delete the project.
   <figure>
     <a  href="../../../assets/images/project/projectSettings.png">